|

 "Accidents in North American Mountaineering" has three reports

-One is the Mt Hood rockfall accident which a friend and I were caught
+from Oregon: One is the Mt Hood rockfall accident which a friend and I were caught

 in.
 The report is pretty much what we wrote and posted on the Oregon